gordon-matt/MyVideoArchive/README.md

 - **Initial admin user:** On first run, an admin user is seeded.
 Configure via `SeedAdmin:Email` and `SeedAdmin:Password` (User Secrets or appsettings) or `SeedAdmin__Email` and `SeedAdmin__Password` (environment/Docker).
 Defaults: `admin@myvideoarchive.local` / `Admin@123`.

 **NOTE:** The application will automatically download yt-dlp and ffmpeg binaries on first run.

+---

+## Did I use AI for this?

+Yes—shamelessly.
+Without AI, this project would not exist.
+It is something I have wanted to build for years but never had the time.
+Life is busy: work, family, and everything in between.
+I am a senior developer and have been coding since the mid-2000s—I know what good code looks like and I know what sloppy code looks like.
+So yes: I used AI as a **productivity tool**, but the **architecture and decisions are mine**, and I am the one maintaining it.